Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 author:     guillaumepotier
 ---

 Here [@Wisembly](http://wisembly.com) we strive to change the way people meet, work and collaborate during meetings.
-We come from a Symfony2 / Backbone.js / socket.io world with our event / training / conf call products, and when it came to thinking about our next product, [Solid](http://getsolid.io), we slowed down things a bit and looked for a different and a better way to manage our frontend application.
+We come from a Symfony2 / Backbone.js / socket.io world with our event / training / conf call products, and when it came to thinking about our next product, [Solid (request beta access here!)](http://getsolid.io), we slowed down things a bit and looked for a different and a better way to manage our frontend application.

 We looked at [Angular.js](https://angularjs.org/) and [Ember.js](http://emberjs.com/) that were trending among cool kids out there and that looked both promizing for us to manage an ambitious javascript application with our growing developpers team (by the way, [we are hiring!](http://wisembly.com/jobs)).